ViniBZ/SoilFramework/README.md

 General purpose application UI framework.
-See ABOUT.txt for more
+See BUILDING_IT.txt for more

 This version of the SoilFramework uses SDL2.0 and SDL_image 2.0 and it should work with the subsequent versions prior to 3.0.